-Who Needs a Laptop?Have you heard?
-Microsoft is sure that its new Surface Pro 3 tablet can replace the laptop.
-More specifically, the company is sure that it can replace the MacBook Air, which has been the go-to ultraportable laptop ever since its 2008 debut.
+Is the Surface Pro 3 an MacBook Air killer?Microsoft believes its new Surface Pro 3 hybrid offers the best of a tablet and a laptop.
+More specifically, the company is sure that it can replace the MacBook Air, which has been the go-to thin and light laptop in recent years.

 Watch our Surface Pro 3 video review

-Surface Pro 3 vs MacBook Air - Design and PortabilityMicrosoft Surface Pro 3 - Tablet, 1.1kg (with keyboard)
+Surface Pro 3 vs MacBook Air: Design and PortabilityMicrosoft Surface Pro 3 - Tablet, 1.1kg (with keyboard)